Let’s talk about the meat protein part of the kidney stone diet—it has always confused people, so let’s see if I can clear this up.

 While exact amounts vary based on medical conditions, age, and activity levels, most people can safely consume up to 1.4 g/kg of total protein daily.

-Do dairy, legumes, peas, and soy products count as meat protein?
+Do dairy, legumes, and soy products count as meat protein?

-No. These foods do not raise uric acid levels, and you can add them to your day along with your meat protein.
+No. These foods do not raise uric acid levels; you can add them to your day and your meat protein.
 Some of these foods are high in oxalate and saturated fats, so portion, not perfection, applies here.
 Also, let me clarify that one should not eat as many of these foods as one wants.
 Eat within portion size.

 What about eggs?